 How to Safely Restart a SPOC Group with Cache Deletion

-1. Stop the Dispatcher Paragon Spooler Controller service and Dispatcher Paragon Spooler Controller Group Service service.
+Dispatcher Paragon Spooler Controller Group Service

-2. Stop the Dispatcher Paragon Terminal Server service.
+Dispatcher Paragon Terminal Server

-1. Dispatcher Paragon Management Service service (if present)
+Dispatcher Paragon Management Service (if present)

-2. Dispatcher Paragon Bundled PostgreSQL 9.4 service (if present)
+Dispatcher Paragon Bundled PostgreSQL <version> (if present)

 How to Safely Restart a SPOC Group without Cache Deletion